Spencer Street Power Station

 Spencer Street Power Station was a Victorian era coal and (later) oil-fired power station which operated on Spencer Street in central Melbourne, Victoria, Australia.
 The station was opened in 1894 in order to power electric street lights, then supplied power to the city's residents, as well as being a wholesale supplier to other municipal distributors.
 It came under the management of the State Electricity Commission of Victoria in 1941.
 By the 1960s the capacity of the station reached 109 MW, but was used only for peak load.
 The station was closed in 1982 after becoming redundant.
-Eventually deemed an eyesore, demolition commenced in 2006 and was completed in 2008, and a large residential and retail development called Upper West Wide was completed on the site by 2016.
+Eventually deemed an eyesore, demolition commenced in 2006 and was completed in 2008, and a large residential and retail development called Upper West Side was completed on the site by 2016.

 History

 Spencer Street Power Station was built by the City of Melbourne to supply electricity to the city, initially to provide street lighting, opening in 1894.
 Arthur James Arnot designed and managed Spencer Street power station from 1894 to 1901 for the Melbourne City council.

 The first power plant, later known as A station, consisted of 24 General Electric direct current (DC) generators installed in four groups of six.
 Each group was belt driven by a 300HP Austral Otis horizontal compound slow speed steam engine.
 The terminal voltage was 3 kV DC and the electricity was used for street lights, trams, lifts and city buildings.
 Steam was supplied from four Babcock & Wilcox water tube boilers.
 In 1897 four General Electric 75 kW alternators were added.
 They were belt driven by the existing engines.
 Output was 2 kV and 72 Hz.
 In 1900 a Peach three-crank compound 2500HP steam engine was installed.
 It was coupled to a Johnson & Phillips 120 kW alternator.
 The alternating current (AC) was used in the surrounding suburbs via transformers.
 1905 saw further expansion with one 200 kW alternator, 4x350 kW vertical Belliss steam engines that were direct-coupled to DC generators at 460 V DC.
 This was to augment the city supply.
 Steam was supplied by another four Babcock boilers.